 4. General Mills

 While a Nestlé joint venture handles Häagen-Dazs production in the U.S. and Canada, General Mills controls the super-premium ice cream business elsewhere.
-General Mills also dabbles on occasion with ice cream partnerships, allowing other brands to turn its breakfast cereals (such as Cinnamon Toast Crunch and Lucky Charms) into ice cream flavors.
+General Mills also dabbles on occasion in ice cream partnerships, allowing other brands to turn its breakfast cereals (such as Cinnamon Toast Crunch and Lucky Charms) into ice cream flavors.

 General Mills is a slow-moving business but a top dividend income stock.